RonIsakov/RonIsakov-OCR_extractor/readme.md

 ### Streamlit Web UI

-The easiest way to use the system:
+The way to use the system:

 ```bash
 streamlit run src/ui/streamlit_app.py